SIX Group: 2020: Purchase of Bolsas y Mercados Españoles (BME)

+2024: Acquisition of Aquis

+On March 27, 2024, SIX acquired a majority stake in FactEntry, a global provider of fixed income reference data, analytics, and solutions for financial market participants.

+2025: Acquisition of Aquis

+In July 2025, SIX completed its acquisition of Aquis, a pan-European stock exchange and technology provider, in a deal valued at approximately £207 million.
+Following the acquisition, SIX and Aquis had access to 16 capital markets across Europe and roughly 15% of the region’s equity trading activity.
+The deal was first reported in November 2024.

 Services (selection)

 Securities trading via SIX Swiss Exchange

 SIX operates the Swiss Stock Exchange.
 The core functions of SIX Swiss Exchange are the admission of securities, the operation of the trading platform, the monitoring of trading and the distribution of market information.
 Shares, bonds, derivatives, investment funds and certificates, among others, are traded on the joint trading platform of the SIX Swiss Exchange and SIX Structured Products Exchange.
-In addition, SIX calculates indices such as the Swiss Market Index.

 As an independent unit within SIX, Exchange Regulation assumes all tasks within the framework of the self-regulation provided for by the Stock Exchange Act.
 The unit is separate from the operational business and issues rules for issuers and participants, monitors trading and enforces the rules.

 Post-trade settlement and other securities services

 Once an exchange trade has taken place, SIX takes over all subsequent processes.
 The SIX Securities Services division acts as a counterparty between trading parties throughout Europe (central counterparty).
 This service serves to reduce the risks of both buyers and sellers (clearing).
 Thereafter, SIX settles the transactions electronically (settlement).
 This includes real-time payments from one bank to another.

 SIX also operates systems that protect assets and documents from unauthorized access (custody).
 The company acts as the central securities depository for Switzerland in this area.
 It holds in safe custody most of the financial instruments issued under Swiss law.
-However, SIX also offers its custody service internationally.
+SIX also offers its custody service for foreign securities.